Yingjia-Wan/BERT-predict-crosslingual-human-attention/README.md

 Since LMMs are not readily available in Python, the results of the regression analysis in the paper was done in Stata.
 To run the script, run `stata mixed-effects/lmm.do`.
 If you want to create the plots, run `convert_tables_to_results.py`, which will create a `conversion.xlxs` Excel file.
 Move the `with_reffect` tab of the `conversion.xlsx` Excel file to the `Regression analysis` tab of the original `all_results-<timestamp>.xlsx` Excel file.
 Then you can run `python -m analysis.create_plots all_results-<timestamp>.xlsx`.

-### Acknowledgements

-A large part of the code base of https://github.com/beinborn/relative_importance has been re-purposed for this project.
-Alexander Koplenig wrote the `mixed-effects/lmm.do` file.